 Companies B, G and K, left behind in Louisiana under the command of F Company Captain Henry S. Harte, departed later that month, arrived on the East Coast on 28 July, and reconnected with the bulk of the regiment at Monocacy, Virginia on 2 August.

-Their successes helped Abraham Lincoln win a second term as President, and enabled Colonel Tilghman H. Good to depart from military service on a high note when he mustered out from the 47th Pennsylvania Volunteers on 24 September 1864 upon expiration of his term of service.
+Their successes helped Abraham Lincoln win a second term as President, and enabled Colonel Tilghman H. Good to depart from military service as a victor when he mustered out from the 47th Pennsylvania Volunteers on 24 September 1864 upon expiration of his term of service.
+That departure was not a happy one in Good’s eyes, according to Henry Wharton of Company C, who recorded, for posterity, Good’s departing address to his men:

 Return to Civilian Life